Tutorial Gateway

 int c = str.codePointBefore(22);

 If you observe the above screenshot, str.codePointAt(11) is returning 32.
 It is because we all know that character at index position 10 is Empty Space, and according to ASCII Table, the Unicode value of Empty Space is 32.
+You should count the space as One Character.
+Please refer ASCII Table to check the character codes of every character.

-In the next line, we are using the string length function along with Java codePointBefore to calculate the string length.
+In the next line, we are using the length function along with Java codePointBefore to calculate the string length.

 int d = str.codePointBefore(str.length()- 1);